enessyarali/Easy-Warehouse/DesignDocument.md

 SELECT skuId INTO skuIdVar
 FROM POSITIONS P
 WHERE P.positionId = positionId
-If skuIdVar is empty, raise IDValidationFailedException.
+If skuIdVar is empty, raise UndefinedSKUException.
 SELECT (rfid, skuId, isAvailable, dateOfStock) INTO skuVar
 FROM SKU-ITEMS SI
 WHERE SI.isAvailable = true AND SI.dateOfStock = (